LLNL/SSAPy/docs/source/contribution_guide.rst

    $ git push origin <descriptive_branch_name> --set-upstream

 GitHub provides a `tutorial <https://help.github.com/articles/about-pull-requests/>`_ on how to file a pull request.
-When you send the request, make ``develop`` the destination branch.
+When you send the request, make ``main`` the destination branch.

 If you need this change immediately and don't have time to wait for your PR to